 In 2019 BGF supports the implementation of Micro:bit Rally, donates a special Micro:bit Kit to Vilnius Jonas Basanavičius Progymnasium and establishes a special scholarship for IT teachers participating in the project.

 BGF became a sponsor for Vilnius-Lithuania iGEM team in the International Genetically Engineered Machine Competition – iGEM 2018, in Boston.
 Undergraduate team and overgraduate team were both awarded with bronze and gold medals for their projects.

-The biggest contest for hardware inventors in Lithuania.
+BGF organized the biggest contest for hardware inventors in Lithuania's history.
 Prize fund of even 21 000 euros was established by the foundation!

 20 sponsored photographers, 4 continents, 21 countries, 45 stories.

 An extensive book for aspiring virtual entrepreneurs was released in 2017 Fall.

 A project that sponsors young creative talents from Lithuania.
 The foundation is currently sponsoring 11 bright individuals.